polar-analytics/north-pole/README.md

 The problem you will work on as part of this exercise is based on a real Data Science project at Polar ANalytics.
 The dataset is representative, though simulated.
 Note that the data is from real life customers and we are lucky that it's usually very clean.

 In completing this work, you should feel free to work in whatever way is typical for you and use whatever resources you would have regular access to as a member of our team.
-If you have any follow-up questions, feel free to send a message to charbel@polaranalytics.co
+If you have any follow-up questions, feel free to send a message to charbel@polaranalytics.co you won't be penalized for that.

 ## Data Description
 In `data.csv` (available [here](https://drive.google.com/file/d/1gc7FrZ--HS20dD0DC6AfH1mh--kSp3V6/view?usp=sharing)) you will find data extracted from our main sales table.
 The table contains data from orders (order_id) and refunds (refund_id).